Tree has built-in support for internal/external drag-and-drop.

 Related sample: Custom Dropping Behaviour

 Information stated in the Common part is enough in most cases.
-The current part should be used just if you want to customize existing drag-and-drop behavior.
+Use the info in this section only if you want to customize drag-and-drop behavior.

 To redefine the text displaying for the dragging item(s), you should use the onBeforeDrag event.